jskherman/website-tabi/content/blog/vscode-var-transform-snippets.md

 +++
-title = "Applying multiple variable transforms in VS Code snippets"
+title = "Applying multiple variable transforms in VS Code snippets" description = "Figuring out how to apply multiple transforms to a variable in VS Code snippets using RegEx capture groups." date = 2023-05-24 draft = false
-# description = "Learn how to use Python to scrape a GitHub user's profile for their daily commit data and export it to a CSV file with this tutorial."
-date = 2023-05-24
-draft = false